 But let’s face it, this is no longer something customers accept from their bank, insurer or accountant in 2020.

-That is why the rise of intelligent automation (or hyperautomation) is the number one trend in Gartner’s list of “Top 10 Strategic Technology Trends for 2020”.
+That is why the rise of intelligent automation (or hyperautomation) is for the second year in a row in Gartner’s list of “Top Strategic Technology Trends for 2021”.

 But what is ‘Intelligent Automation’ and how can it help your business?

 What is intelligent automation?
 A game-changer.